 Embarrassingly, I note that the most recent blog post here was September of last year, nearly ten months ago.
 Shortly thereafter I “went south” (sounds like I’m on vacation) – my personal term for sinking into depression and withdrawing from all but a few close soldiers.
-This recent willingness to risk sharing again was sparked – as inspiration is – by the funniest little thing…a photo in a magazine article about a cottage restoration.
+This recent willingness to risk sharing again was sparked by the funniest little thing…a photo in a magazine article about a cottage restoration.
 God works in mysterious ways.
-Actually, I think God works in any way available, whenever there is an opening.
+Actually, I think God works in any way available.

 This article is so well written by Allison GLOCK (God has such a great sense of humor) that I want to read it again.
 I think it would have been delightful even if it hadn’t been about my favorite subject.
-The transformation of the house is inspiring, the result altogether enchanting.
-But, (and isn’t there always a but for me?) frustrated and grief stricken by over sixty years now of not being true to myself, some of the photographs brought tears of sadness and disappointment.
+The transformation of the house is inspiring, and the result altogether enchanting.
+But, frustrated and grief stricken now by over sixty years of not being true to myself, some of the photographs brought tears of sadness and disappointment.
 Everything that interests me seems bittersweet at this stage of my life.
-And there – in that split second where delight and discouragement co-exist simultaneously and rises up to shock and surprise us – THERE is the crux of any meaningful story.
+And there – in that split second where delight and discouragement co-exist – THERE is the crux of any meaningful story.
 There, for my son and all the others who live in that juxtaposition, is the gift I will continue to explore in my writing.
 Because only there do we have a choice to make – that can, and does, effect our future.

-In the movie The Martian, there is a scene when astronaut Mark Watney must launch himself into space without a ship or any safety mechanism, and soon he will either be rescued and go home, or he will die.
+In the movie The Martian, there is a scene when astronaut Mark Watney must launch himself into space without a ship or any safety mechanism, and soon he will either be rescued and go back to his wife and child, or he will die.
 Either way, he will never be the same man who left the earth on this adventure.
-He can’t go back.
 After fighting for survival all this time, you watch the dawning of this realization move across his face – that this has all been immeasurably precious, each terrifying, hard and painful moment he has endured.
 Precious.
 And he cries.
 Seldom has a movie caused such a response in me.
-I, too, experienced the moment with him, of despair and terror and elation and hope – all at once.
+I experienced the moment with him, of despair and terror and elation and hope – all at once.
 The crux.
-The “bleed through”, as Nadine calls it, between life on earth, and the Kingdom of Heaven.
+The “bleed through” between life on earth, and the Kingdom of Heaven.
 The Holy Instant, A Course In Miracles calls it.
-Whatever you may call it, know that these precious moments will come again and again until we live in the “bleed through.”
+Whatever you may call it, know that these exquisite moments will come again and again until we live in the “bleed through.”
 Because life, like space, does not cooperate.